shreyasingh3/MinecraftAgent/README.md

+## Overview

+This project builds an evaluation framework for benchmarking AI agents in Minecraft environments.
+The goal is to measure progress toward tasks and improve how agent performance is scored.

 # Minecraft Agents - STEVE-1 Evaluation System

 A complete system for evaluating Minecraft AI agents using the MCU (Minecraft Understanding) benchmark.
 This repository integrates STEVE-1 (a vision-language model agent) with the AgentBeats evaluation framework to run and score agent performance on Minecraft tasks.